 - personal details such as name and address

-- sound and visual images, including Body Worn Video and Facial Recognition
+- sound and visual images, including Body Worn Video with the ability to live stream, and Facial Recognition

 - financial details